South Bank Parklands: History

 Our World Environment was a walk through attraction that included a recreation of Mawson's Huts.
 It closed in 1994.

 There were also a wildlife refuge called Gondwana Rainforest Sanctuary as well as a Butterfly House.
 In January 1998, Gondwana Rainforest Sanctuary was closed down and the animals relocated.
 In April 1998, the Butterfly and Insect House was renamed as South Bank Wildlife Sanctuary, with the introduction of other wildlife.
-In the latter half of 2005, the South Bank Wildlife Sanctuary was closed and dismantled and an office and retail store were built on the South Bank Wildlife Sanctuary's former location.
+In the latter half of 2005, the South Bank Wildlife Sanctuary was closed and dismantled.

-Visitors were originally able to hire golf carts to tour the grounds as well.
-This attraction was also phased out with Gondwana Rainforest Sanctuary and the canals.

 In 1998, a major redevelopment was announced that included the Goodwill Bridge, Grey Street, Grand Arbour and improvements to accessibility via removal of the canals and associated pathways.

 In 2009, as part of the Q150 celebrations, South Bank Parklands was announced as one of the Q150 Icons of Queensland for its role as a "location".

 The popular Boardwalk restaurants clustered at the southern end of the grounds, built for Expo 88, were demolished between 2009–13 and replaced with other restaurants along Clem Jones Promenade near the Goodwill Bridge.

 In 2013, the South Bank Corporation contracted the Brisbane City Council to provide maintenance services and to manage the public green spaces, while Brisbane Marketing (a subsidiary of the council) manages the marketing and events.
 The Corporation retains responsibility for the commercial tenants, the carpark and the renewal planning.